Varuzhan97/Aralez/README.md

   }
 }

+### On startup run setup

-sudo nano /home/pi/.bashrc
+> sudo nano /home/pi/.bashrc

 Go to the last line of the script and add:

-echo Running at boot
-python3 /home/pi/sample.py
+> python3 /home/pi/sample.py

+ya garjus s taboi